eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

    You have created a new processor group.
 3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.

 The structure of the configuration is based on Endevor®.
-Ensure that you configure these files before using macros from separate files or the COPY instruction.
+Ensure that you configure these files before using macros or the COPY instruction.
-When you open a HLASM file or manually set the HLASM language for a file, you can choose to automatically create these files for the current program.

-Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax (${config:variable_name}).
+Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax `${config:variable_name}`.

+---
+**NOTE**

+Relative paths specified in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace.

+---
-Example `proc_grps.json`:
+### Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

-The path `C:/common/**/maclib` contains the wildcard `**`, which matches any number of characters and directory separators.
-Path masks can also be specified using the wildcard `*` which matches characters but not directory separators.
+Wildcards can be used to locate libraries and/or programs as is shown in the path mask `C:/common/**/maclib` below.
+Available wildcards are:
+- `?` -  Matches a single character but not a directory separator
+- `*` -  Matches 0 characters, 1 characters or a continuous sequence of characters but not a directory separator
+- `**` - Matches 0 characters, 1 character or a continuous sequence of characters including directory separators

 The order of libraries selected by a path mask is arbitrary.
 We therefore recommend you ensure that macro names within these libraries are unique.

 ```
 {